vmspike/pi-tools/pi-vol/README.md

 # vol

-Allows to change PCM volume by quick "vol" command.
+Allows to change PCM volume by quick `vol` command.
-This script is just a mapping for "amixer" tool.
+This script is just a mapping for `amixer` tool.

 You can choose audio device by `VOL_DEVICE` environmental variable (default is "PCM").